Armadillos

 Identifying Armadillos

 Armadillos are fairly easy to identify due to their iconic look.
 Their tales are scaly and their face features a long pointed nose.
 The majority of the armadillo’s body will be covered in armored plating for protection when they roll up into a ball in self-defense.
-Additionally, you will notice their strong claws, which allow them to burrow as much as they do, as well as small tufts of hair sticking out from their underbellies.
+Additionally, you will notice their strong claws, which allow them to burrow as much as they do, as well as small tufts of hair sticking out from their underbelly.

 Professional Assistance